-In the weeks following surgery, it is usually recommended you do some gentle exercise to help recovery.
+In the weeks following surgery, it's usually recommended you do some gentle exercise to help recovery.

-Once your bowel has healed, there is no reason why you can't return to work.
+Once your bowel has healed, there's no reason why you can't return to work.
 If your job is particularly strenuous and involves a lot of heavy lifting, you may need to wear a support belt or a girdle.
 Your stoma nurse can advise about this.

 It's likely to take several months before you're ready to return to work.
-However, it all depends on how you recover and the type of work you do.
-Whenever you do return you are likely to find it very tiring.
+However, it all depends on how well you recover and the type of work you do.
+When you do return, you're likely to find it very tiring.
 It's a good idea to discuss potential options with your employer before having a colostomy operation.

 Some employers may be happy to provide a degree of flexibility, such as allowing you to work part-time or at home, until your strength improves.
 Your employer may also be able to provide additional support, such as giving you access to changing facilities or adjusting your work responsibilities so you don't have to do lots of heavy lifting.

 You don't have to tell your work colleagues about your colostomy (unless you want to).
-Some people find it's a good idea to tell one person in your workplace in case you need any support or advice.
+Some people find it's a good idea to tell one person in the workplace, in case they need any support or advice.

-There's no reason why you can't travel freely when you've had a colostomy, although you will probably need extra time when planning your journey.
+There's no reason why you can't travel freely when you've had a colostomy, although you'll probably need extra time when planning your journey.

-Most stoma companies have a small information leaflet that you can carry with you at all times, which is available in several different languages.
+Most stoma companies have a small information leaflet you can carry with you at all times, available in several different languages.

 Your stoma nurse can give you advice about travelling with a stoma.
 It's recommended that you have travel insurance.

 One essential item for people with a colostomy is a RADAR key.
-This provides you with access to public disabled toilets so that you can change your colostomy appliance when you need to.
+This provides you with access to public disabled toilets, so you can change your colostomy appliance when you need to.

 You can get a RADAR key by contacting the Colostomy Association, which is a leading UK charity and support group for people with a colostomy.

-There are several practical issues that could arise if you have a colostomy, which could have an impact on your sex life and your relationships.
+There are several practical issues that could have an impact on your sex life and your relationships.

-After surgery, many women also find their vagina is much dryer which can make sex uncomfortable.
+After surgery, many women also find their vagina is much drier, which can make sex uncomfortable.
 Applying a lubricating jelly before having sex may help.

 Having weight placed on your stoma during sex can be painful, so you may want to avoid positions that could cause pain.
 Alternatively, you could protect the stoma with a cushion or pillow.

-Your stoma nurse will be able to give you more advice.
+Your stoma nurse can give you more advice.

 Following a colostomy, some men find the blood supply and nerve endings to their penis have become damaged.
 This can make it difficult getting or maintaining an erection (erectile dysfunction).